ulfschneider/ulfschneider.github.io/_pages/b_thoughts.md

 category: thoughts
 hidedate: true
 ---
 Essays about my experiences within the agile movement and the agile value system.
-Most often read:
+Popular articles:

 - [The balanced organization](http://ulf.codes/balanced-organization/)
 - [The art in our work](http://ulf.codes/art-in-work/)